Breaking glass shower doors in the news…

-Whereas TV news is obliged to hurry up and hit the high points of a story, your Chicago Window Expert can take his sweet time and discuss shattering shower doors at length.
+Whereas TV news is obliged to hurry up and hit the high points of a story, your Chicago Window Expert can take his sweet time and discuss breaking glass shower doors at length.
 There is nobody telling him to talk fast because the commercial is fast approaching.
 Now you can get the full story.

 With that introduction, let’s get in the shower together and look around.

 Spontaneous glass breakage

 I have been involved with many matters in which glass shower doors or enclosures have “spontaneously” broken, often while surprised, defenseless, naked people have been inside.
 Many of these breaking glass shower door matters involved hotels where multiples of such events occurred.